 - (a) The single subject statement is inaccurate for the following reasons: - a.
 The measure is not limited to delivery but instead allows delivery permittees to engage in sales activities; and, - b.
-The measure is not limited to third-party delivery, as it allows a licensee to obtain a delivery permit or have its employees deliver alcohol beverages. - (b) The titles use of "Removing the limit" on the percentage of gross revenue sales is a double negative and confusing to voters; this phrase should read either: - a.
+The measure is not limited to third-party delivery, as it allows a licensee to obtain a delivery permit or have its employees deliver alcohol beverages. - (b) The titles use of "Eliminating the revenue limit" as to the percentage of gross revenue sales is a double negative and confusing to voters; this phrase should read either: - a.
 Allowing licensees to obtain up to all of their revenue from alcohol beverage deliveries; or - b.
-Removing the restriction that alcohol beverage deliveries not exceed 50% of gross annual revenues by liquor licensed drugstores, retail liquor stores, fermented malt beverage retailers, and take-out orders from on-premises consumption licensees. - (c) The following should be added to the titles to address central elements of the Initiative: - a.
-Authorizing deliveries of alcohol beverages served for on premises consumption as well as for off premises consumption; and, - b.
-Specifying that technology services companies may provide network applications (which undeniably have the widest possible market penetration and thus relevance to voters) for alcohol beverage delivery without obtaining a delivery service permit.
+Eliminating the restriction that alcohol beverage deliveries not exceed 50% of gross annual revenues by liquor licensed drugstores, retail liquor stores, fermented malt beverage retailers, and take-out orders from on-premises consumption licensees.